HMS Pickle (1800): Napoleonic Wars

 On 26 July, the flagship in the Hamoaze made a signal, at which a seaman from Pickle, attended by the boats of the fleet, manned and armed, was flogged around the fleet in the Hamoaze and the Sound.
 Lapenotière had charged the man with mutiny, a charge the court martial board dismissed.
 However they did find the man guilty of insolence, desertion, and disobedience.
 At the same time a seaman from was flogged around the fleet for having attempted to kill a messmate asleep in his hammock.
 On 24 and 25 September, Pickle captured two French chasse-marées loaded with supplies for the French fleet at Brest and brought them into Plymouth.
 Lapenotière had driven them into the Bay there and then sent his boats to bring them out. was in sight.
 The two French vessels may have been Marie Française from Bordeaux and Desirée from Quimper.

 Pickle was in company with on 9 July 1805, when they captured the brig Argo and the sloop Nelly.
 Then on 19 July, Pickle found herself becalmed in the Straits of Gibraltar.
 Two Spanish gunboats came up and fired on her until there was enough wind for Pickle to be able to maneuver to bring her broadsides to bear, at which point she was able to chase the gunboats towards Tarifa.
 However, the wind faltered, and seven Spanish gunboats came out to harass Pickle.
 Pickle was able to tack to the shelter of Fort Tangier, though one gunboat continued to harass her until the wind was strong enough for Pickle to sail away and return to the British fleet.
 Despite the duration of the engagement, Pickle suffered only one man wounded.

 On 29 September Pickle captured the American brig Indefatigable.
 Then on 9 October, Pickle accompanied (or Weazle) when they went to assist Captain Henry Blackwood in watching the coast off Cádiz, and to provide reconnaissance services for the fleet.
-Pickle managed to sail close enough to the coast to provide an exact count of the enemy warships in Cadiz harbour.
-Also, Pickle apparently managed to capture a Portuguese settee carrying bullocks from Tangiers to Cadiz.
+Pickle managed to sail close enough to the coast to provide an exact count of the enemy warships in Cádiz harbour.
+Also, Pickle apparently managed to capture a Portuguese settee carrying bullocks from Tangiers to Cádiz.